 As Seba Smith loses his fortune speculating in the volatile market for land preceding the Panic of 1837, attempting to recover his losses by backing an invention designed to clean Sea Grass Cotton, Oakes Smith writes and later publishes Riches Without Wings, a moralist novel which targets the victims of the Panic.
 Travels with her husband to Charleston, South Carolina, where the invention proves unsaleable,and where she is exposed for the first time to the reality of slavery.

-Plans for The Egeria curtailed when Paulina Wright Davis begins The Una in February, to which she contributes.
-Continues lecture tours through New England, Pennsylvania, New York and Ohio,attends yearly Woman's Rights Conventions.
+Plans for The Egeria curtailed in late 1852; Paulina Wright Davis begins The Una in February, to which she contributes.
+Continues lecture tours through New England, Pennsylvania, New York and Ohio, and attends yearly Woman's Rights Conventions.
 In New York, helps to edit The Weekly Budget with Seba Smith (1853-54).
-Publishes two new novels, Bertha and Lily; or the Parsonage at Beech Glen and The Newsboy.
+Publishes two new novels, Bertha and Lily; or the Parsonage at Beech Glen (Derby and Jackson, 1854) and The Newsboy (Derby and Jackson, 1854).
 Spring of 1855, moves back to New York City with family.
-Articles in Tribune on marriage and divorce, capital punishment for women.
-May also have written, in this period, a novel manuscript entitled Queen of Tramps.
+Contributes articles to New York Tribune on marriage and divorce, capital punishment for women.

-In 1856 becomes co-editor, again with her husband, of Emerson's United States Magazine, reprinting earlier stories and poems.
+In 1856 becomes co-editor, again with her husband, of Emerson's United States Magazine, reprinting earlier stories and poems, including a reprint of The Bald Eagle.
 Writes voluminous editorial matter, unsigned, on women's rights and related issues.
 In November 1858, family buys the magazine, which continues as The Great Republic, published by Oaksmith and Co. for one year.
 In 1859, Smiths purchase a large home and property in Patchogue, Long Island, name it "The Willows."

 Lives a more retired life in Patchogue.
 Lectures occasionally on woman's rights, temperance, and other reforms.
 Addresses Union troops at a small pageant near her home in October, 1861, contributes cloaks and mittens to the soldiers.
 Son Appleton is captured and indicted for equipping a slave-ship, December 1861.
 With Lincoln's suspension of habeas corpus, he is quickly jailed, but soon escapes or is mysteriously released.
 Visiting friends in New York, Smith is caught in a draft riot in July 1863, and later records the experience in her diary.
 Visits Appleton, exiled in England, returns to find Appleton's estranged wife has left "The Willows" deserted.
 Begins publishing "Autobiographic Notes" in Beadle's Monthly, continues to seek aid from Gerrit Smith, Thurlow Weed and others to have Appleton pardoned.
 Seba Smith dies, July 29, 1868.

 Living in dire financial straits--perhaps with her son Alvin's family in nearby Blue Point, Long Island--Smith donates a selection of books to the Bowdoin Library and the Portland Historical Society, but is forced to sell much of her library.
-Son Sidney dies in a shipwreck in 1869.
+Son Sidney dies in a shipwreck on the way to Cuba in 1869.
 "The Willows" sold in 1870.
 In 1874, sails for Beaufort, North Carolina, where Appleton has settled, loses almost all her possessions in a shipwreck.
 Continues to publish poetry and articles in both popular and religious journals.
 Serves as pastor of The Independent Church in Canestota, NY in 1877, and continues to attend conventions on Women's Suffrage.
 In January, 1879, delivers "Biology and Woman's Rights" at 11th Woman's Suffrage Convention, in Washington D.C..
+Internal evidence suggests that two unpublished novel manuscripts--one untitled, on the place of women in Massachusetts in the late 17th century, the other entitled The Queen of Tramps, By One of Them--were written in the late 1870s or early 80s.

 Spends summers in Blue Point, Long Island, winters in Beaufort.
 Writes much of her autobiography, "A Human Life," between 1881-85.
 Lectures on "Emerson and his Circle."
 Finds herself forgotten by most, her friends dead.
 Burns large quantities of correspondence.
 Appleton dies in New York City, 1887.
 Although editors at The Home Journal advertise her autobiography as near completion, it is never published.
 Writes in her journal that she is ashamed to see so much of this writing reflect not her life but "the promise of her childhood."
 Dies after a short illness in Beaufort, N.C., November 15, 1893, buried next to her husband in Patchogue.